Ways to Share and Export Live Scripts and Functions

 MATLAB supports live scripts starting in R2016a and live functions starting in R2018a.

-Open the live script or function, go to the View tab and click the Full Screen button.
-MATLAB opens the file in full-screen mode.
+With a live script or function open in the Live Editor, go to the View tab and click the Full Screen button on.
+The Live Editor shows the file in full-screen mode.

-To exit full-screen mode, move the mouse to the top of the screen to display the View tab and click the Full Screen button again.
+To exit full-screen mode, move the mouse to the top of the screen to display the View tab and click the Full Screen button off.

 Hide Code Before Sharing